pinterest/bonsai/index.md

 ### Taking Action

 Using your knowledge of your project Bonsai will help you can sort, filter, and identify large modules that might not be needed on initial render.
-Click 'Remove' to simulate how many dependany bytes will be removed because of one module.
+Click 'Ignore' to simulate how many dependany bytes will be removed because of one module.

 Read more about [analysing your project](analysing.md).